-As 4th of July approaches, it is good to be reminded about the dangers of drinking and driving.
-We all know that drinking and driving is stupid.
 Besides getting busted by Johnny Law, you also risk having a car accident and getting stuck with all those medical bills yourself.
-You can’t sue for personal injury in Maryland if you are drunk driving when your accident happened.
+You can’t sue for personal injury in Maryland if you are drunk driving when your car accident happened.
+This is called contributory negligence.

 Conclusion & Next Steps